 - That package’s version matches the version constraint

 If it’s an unknown identifier, the dependency is always considered unsatisfied.

-In order to publish a package with an
+A package with an

-install packages that need SDK dependencies.
+install packages that have

 dependencies: transmogrify: ^1.4.0